 What is wilderness?
 It’s mankind’s acknowledgment that there is a higher value, a higher purpose.
 It ceases to be wilderness when we’re here.
 But we are its stewards.
 It is vital to our souls.
 It is the source of much of our inspiration. ~Martin Litton, 1917 – 2014

-This week, the river community not only lost a legend, but a hero—Grand Canyon river-running pioneer and renowned conservationist Martin Litton.
+On November 30, 2014, the river community not only lost a legend, but a hero—Grand Canyon river-running pioneer and renowned conservationist Martin Litton.

 The founder of one of the original commercial river running companies on the Colorado River—Grand Canyon Dories—and a longtime activist for the Sierra Club, Litton will be remembered for his critical role in some of the most important environmental battles in history.
 In fact, no single person had a greater impact on saving the Grand Canyon from being dammed than Litton.
 But his passion for the environment stretched far beyond the Colorado River and the Canyon.
 In his long career as an environmental crusader, Litton also helped block two dams inside Utah’s Dinosaur National Monument, several dams along Idaho’s Snake River and won countless other battles.